 FlatWorld Homeworks: These online assignments cover the textbook readings and are accessed from Blackboard.
 Note that they are due the day before the topic is discussed in class.
-If you have trouble accessing the FlatWorld homework, please contact https://catalog.flatworldknowledge.com/customer_support.
+If you have trouble accessing the FlatWorld homework, please contact https://catalog.flatworldknowledge.com/customer\support.

 Slideshow Quizzes: These online multiple-choice quizzes cover the slideshows presented in class and are accessed from Blackboard.
 They consist of 5-10 multiple-choice questions and are due the day after the topic is covered in class.
 You can take each slideshow quiz up to three times until the due date, but the questions will change.
-Blackboard records your average score, so don't retake a quiz unless you are confident that you can improve.
+Blackboard records your maximum score.